shwethaj1104/quiz/README.md

 ![image](https://user-images.githubusercontent.com/107784718/189266537-25c96084-fdcc-4a6b-ae26-f0cb5edd48fe.png)

-Based on user's performance, score will be calculated and shown in the pie chart, user will be given options with retry quiz and start over with other subject quiz :
+Based on user's performance, score will be calculated and shown in the pie chart. user will be given options with retry quiz and start over with other subject quiz :

 ![image](https://user-images.githubusercontent.com/107784718/189269876-138680da-3e37-425d-8383-b0fd8a1d1e39.png)